tc39/proposal-type-annotations/README.md

 ## Synopsis

-This proposal aims to add typing annotation to JavaScript, not by defining a type system and type syntax, but rather by allowing type annotations to be included in the code while being ignored by the JavaScript runtime.
+This proposal aims to add typing annotation to JavaScript, not by defining a type system, but rather by allowing type annotations to be included in the code while being ignored by the JavaScript runtime.
 These annotations can be type checked by tools such as TypeScript, ESlint, Flow, or Hegel, yet have the code run without any transpilation necessary.